bradrn/brassica/Documentation.md

 ### Output highlighting

-Brassica’s interactive interface contains options to highlight output words which satisfy various conditions.
+Both of Brassica’s graphical interfaces (desktop and online) contain options to highlight output words which satisfy various conditions.
 These options are located in the ‘output highlighting’ box near the right of the window.
 The highlighting is updated every time the rules are applied.
 (That is, every time the ‘apply’ button is pressed;